khaiowo/Thalindor/Legends & Prophecies in Elyndros 1e73e8a5a27e80a0b14bde8e50e67976.md

 Impact: If her voice ever escapes again, the fabric of existence itself may fray.

 ---
-Legendary Heroes of the Elyndros Factions
+Legendary Heroes of the Thalindor Factions
 1. Aurum Circle – Mira Valeheart, The Platinum Saint: A paragon of soul-alchemy who forged harmony between body, spirit, and arcane metal.

 2. Verdant Oath – Korghul the Redhorn: A primal juggernaut who once wrestled a worldroot beast bare-handed to protect sacred groves.